Have you ever thought of the highest point or place on the earth?

-This popular trek starts at Lukla, reached by a 35-minute flight.
-It goes along the Dudh Koshi valley leading into the popular Sherpa hometown- Namche Bazaar.
+Mount Everest trekking starts at Lukla, reached by a 35-minute flight.
+The hiking goes along the Dudh Koshi Valley leading into the popular Sherpa hometown- Namche Bazaar and finally the Everest Base Camp.
 Namche Bazaar serves as a central hub of the area for food, sundries, communications and climbing gears.
 Many trekkers spend a full day in Namche Bazaar for acclimatization.
 The trail passes then through the famous Tengboche Monastery, Lobuche and finally Gorakshep (5,140m/16,864ft).
 Gorakshep is the highest point of accommodation available to the Everest Base Camp visitors.
 Trekkers also ascend to Kalapatthar (5,545m/18,192ft) for the magnificent views of the Himalayan giants.

 Customize this trek with Island Peak Climbing